 The bottom-line is, the IDML we create, via QXPMarkz, can be considered to be “exact” and all text flow issues have to do with the nature of how an app calculates the text.
 What this means is the user will, sometimes, need to do some manual adjustments.
 For example, one can widen a text box, or make it slightly taller, and this alone might fix the bulk of any text flow issues.

 Another solution is to select All text (or edit a Style Sheet), to change the Justification or Keep settings.
 Another possible solution is to remove the Page Breaks (especially ones at the very bottom of the text box), so that the entire Story can flow naturally.
 The text may not look exactly the same as the original document, but it would probably eliminate most issues where pages are partially empty.

 One might even find that the AutoInsertPage is set, so additional pages that are added to the end of the document of the chain end with overflow text.
 If one then makes adjustments, you could end up with several entirely blank pages at the end, which would then need to be deleted.

 One thing about Quark Preview, via QXPMarkz, is that it does not actually “chain” the text boxes.
 Some boxes, though, can end up in the Preview with an “overflow,” but the overall flow is maintained.

 When Affinity Publisher converts an IDML, it does not have that information.
 So, it has to calculate everything, resulting in text that can flow quite differently from the original document.

-It should also be noted that you cannot export as XML from Affinity Publisher.
-With no possibility of importing tagged text from QuarkXPress documents, this is challenging for many professionals, including those in the document translation business.
+It should also be noted that you cannot directly export Affinity Publisher as XML.
+Without the ability to import tagged text from QuarkXPress documents, this is challenging for many professionals, including those in the document translation business.

 So, there are some things to be aware of, when going from QuarkXPress to Affinity Publisher.
 For those that need a way to get simple (or less text rich) documents from QuarkXPress to Affinity Publisher, then, QXPMarkz is the way.